Irreducible tensor products of representations of covering groups of symmetric and alternating groups: More on endomorphisms rings

 \subsection{Spin representations}

-The results obtained in this section will only be used to obtain reduction to tensor products with the natural module and with basic spin for $p=3$.
+The results obtained in this section will only be used to obtain reduction to tensor products with the natural module and with the basic spin module for $p=3$.
 However we prove them in general, since the proof in the general case is not more complicated or much longer.
+We refer the reader to \cite[Section 2-b]{BK} for the definition of even and odd homomorphisms.

 \begin{lemma} Let $A$ be a superalgebra and $M$ be an $A$-supermodule with $\hd(M)\cong D$ simple of type Q. If $\End_A(M)\simeq\End_A(D)^{[M:D]}$ then $M$ admits an odd involution. \end{lemma}